-DNB and other financial authorities are committed to financial inclusion.
+Together with other financial authorities, we are committed to promoting financial inclusion.
 We want to increase financial knowledge and ensure that everybody has access to financial services such as a savings account and insurance.

-By promoting financial accessibility and knowledge, DNB wants to contribute to the aims of the UN, the World Bank and the Global Partnership for Financial Inclusion.
+We want to promote financial accessibility and knowledge.
+This is how DNB wants to contribute to the aims of the UN, the World Bank and the Global Partnership for Financial Inclusion.
 The World Bank's goal is Universal Financial Access by 2020.
-This means that every global citizen should then have access to an account or electronic payment tool for saving and for paying and receiving money, and be able to take out insurance or obtain a loan.
+This means that every global citizen should then have access to an account or electronic payment tool for saving or paying and receiving money.
+And be able to take out insurance or obtain a loan.

 Access to financial services